-My non-profit, the Un-Prescription, has a mission to educate autism families and healthcare professionals about the often invisible health challenges of the autism spectrum.
+My non-profit, The Un-Prescription Foundation for Autism, Inc, has a mission to educate autism families and healthcare professionals about the often invisible health challenges of the autism spectrum.

 We sponsor speaking engagements, give away books, create educational videos, and do free community workshops for families, teachers, therapists and healthcare professionals.

 Let’s see what global research is revealing about the silent struggles autistic children and adults may face each day:

 - Fatigue and grogginess due to the poor sleep patterns of ASD

 - This is an individual that needs to move and have a sensory diet to be able to pay attention